Done Deal: Casey Whipple Finds Niche as Bell’s Correspondent Credit Manager

 Casey and his wife, Kerri, live in Kindred, N.D., with their sons, Bryce, Gabe and Cael.

-If you’re looking for a strong, experienced correspondent banking partner, give us a call.
+If you’re looking for a strong, experienced correspondent banking partner, contact one of our correspondent bankers, give us a call.
 We’d love to help you.